smartfog/fogflow/doc/en/source/k8sIntegrationYAML.rst

         hostPath:
           path: /root/kcheck/src/fogflow/deployment/kubernetes/cloud-node/dgraph      //This is to be updated as per user's own environment

-**Step 5** : Now, in order to deploy cloud-node components, use below command.
+**Step 4** : Use below command to deploy the cloud-node components.

 .. code-block:: console